weaveworks/scope/site/plugins.md

 The fixed set of tags listed above is not a complete set of names a node can have though.
-For example, nodes representing processes have ID formatted as `${host};${pid}`.
-Probably the easiest ways to discover how the nodes are named are:
+For example, nodes representing processes have IDs formatted as `${host};${pid}`.
+The easiest way to discover how the nodes are named are:

-- Read the code in [report/id.go](https://github.com/weaveworks/scope/blob/master/report/id.go).
+ 1. Read the code in [report/id.go](https://github.com/weaveworks/scope/blob/master/report/id.go).
-- Browse the Weave Scope GUI, select some node and search for an `id` key in the `nodeDetails` array in the address bar.
+ 2. Browse the Weave Scope GUI, select some node and search for an `id` key in the `nodeDetails` array in the address bar.
   - For example in the `http://localhost:4040/#!/state/{"controlPipe":null,"nodeDetails":[{"id":"example.com;<host>","label":"example.com","topologyId":"hosts"}],…`
     URL, you can find the `example.com;<host>` which is an ID of the node representing the host.
-  - Mentally substitute the `<SLASH>` with `/`.
+ 3. Mentally substitute the `<SLASH>` with `/`.
 This can appear in Docker image names, so `docker.io/alpine` in the address bar will be `docker.io<SLASH>alpine`.

-## <a id="plugins-developing-guide"></a>Plugins Developing Guide
+## <a id="plugins-developing-guide"></a>A Guide to Developing Plugins

-This section shows how to develop a simple plugin in Go.
-The following code is a simplified version of the [Scope IOWait](https://github.com/weaveworks-plugins/scope-iowait) plugin.
+This section explains how to develop a simple plugin in Go.
+The code used here is a simplified version of the [Scope IOWait](https://github.com/weaveworks-plugins/scope-iowait) plugin.

-### Base Structure
+### <a id="structure"></a>Setting up the Structure

-As stated in the previous section, a plugins need to put a socket in the `/var/run/scope/plugins` to be able to communicate with Scope.
-The best practice is to put the socket in a sub-directory with named with the plugin ID (e.g `/var/run/scope/plugins/plugins-id/plugins-id.sock`).
-This is useful because the plugin can set more restrictive permissions to avoid unauthorized access and store other information along with the socket if needed.
+As stated in the previous section, plugins need to be put into the `/var/run/scope/plugins` socket directory to be able to communicate with Scope.
+The best practice is to put the socket into a sub-directory and name it with the plugin ID (for example, `/var/run/scope/plugins/plugins-id/plugins-id.sock`).
+This is useful because the plugin can set more restrictive permissions to avoid unauthorized access as well as store other information along with the socket if needed.

-Example of helper function for setting up the socket:
+Example of a helper function for setting up the socket:

 ```go
 func setupSocket(socketPath string) (net.Listener, error) {